Robinson v. California: Later cases in Supreme Court

+In City of Grants Pass v.
+Johnson, the court declined to extend the argument in Robinson to laws prohibiting even homeless people from sleeping in public.
+In a concurring opinion, Justice Thomas said that Robinson was wrongly decided.
+In a dissent, three judges argued that "sleep is not a crime" and based on Robinson, it is illegal to criminalize the status of homelessness.

 "Disproportionality" cases based on Robinson

 The first case in which the Supreme Court applied the expanded "cruel and unusual" principle of Robinson to cases in which the penalty was considered disproportionate or excessive relative to the crime was Coker v.
 Georgia.
 The Court held that, because of the disproportionality, it was a violation of the Cruel and Unusual Punishments Clause to impose capital punishment for rape of an adult woman.